CV0-004 Troubleshooting Practice Question

 - D.The web security group is blocking traffic to the database.

-Why C: Option D is correct because security groups are stateful and allow outbound traffic automatically, so outbound rules are not the issue.
+Why C: Security groups are stateful and allow return traffic automatically, so outbound rules are not the issue.
 The inbound rule on DB SG allows MySQL from App SG, so A is not the issue.
 B is not needed because outbound is all.
-C is irrelevant.
-The issue likely is a NACL on the private subnet blocking the traffic, as NACLs are stateless and need explicit rules.
+D is irrelevant because web SG does not affect traffic between app and DB.
+The issue likely is a network ACL (NACL) on the database subnet, which is stateless and needs explicit inbound and outbound rules; if it blocks inbound MySQL from the app subnet, the connection fails.

 Variation 2.
 Refer to the exhibit.
 An application running on an EC2 instance is failing to connect to an RDS database.
 What is the most likely issue?